Direct: (214) 469-9009

 We have successfully defended individual and corporate healthcare providers in OIG, DEA, FDA, and FBI investigations across the country.
 Give us a call and benefit from our experience and reputation.
 Find out how a former chief healthcare prosecutor from the U.S. Attorney’s Office assesses your case.

-If you would like to talk to someone who understands healthcare, litigation, and fraud defense work, you should hire former federal prosecutor Lynette S. Byrd of Oberheiden & McMurrey, LLP.
+If you would like to talk to someone who understands healthcare, litigation, and fraud defense work, contact the experienced attorneys of Oberheiden & McMurrey, LLP.

 National Criminal Defense